brimdata/zed/docs/formats/zdm.md

 * _array_ - an ordered sequence of zero or more values called elements,
 * _set_ - a set of zero or more unique values called elements,
 * _union_ - a type representing values whose type is any of a specified collection of two or more unique types,
-* _enum_ - a type representing a finite set of symbols typically representing categories, and
+* _enum_ - a type representing a finite set of symbols typically representing categories,
-* _map_ - a collection of zero or more key/value pairs where the keys are of a uniform type called the key type and the values are of a uniform type called the value type.
+* _map_ - a collection of zero or more key/value pairs where the keys are of a uniform type called the key type and the values are of a uniform type called the value type, and
+* _error_ - any value wrapped as an "error".

 The type system comprises a total order:
 * The order of primitive types corresponds to the order in the table above.